You see it online all the time.

 They’ll probably consider things another way.

-Because the more expensive a product is, the more hesitations your potential customer will have.
+The more expensive a product is, the more hesitations your potential customer will have.
 If you decide not to address these objections, but your competition does… the business will go to them.

 In order to get over these hurdles, you have to use risk-reversal, testimonials, and sell the uniqueness of your offer.